-AP source: Titans releasing 7-time Pro Bowler Julio Jones
+Titans release 7-time Pro Bowler Julio Jones after 1 year

 NASHVILLE, Tenn.
-(AP) — A person familiar with the move says the Tennessee Titans will be releasing seven-time Pro Bowl wide receiver Julio Jones in a move to clear salary cap space.
+(AP) — The Tennessee Titans released seven-time Pro Bowl wide receiver Julio Jones after one season Thursday, designating him as a post-June 1 release to create much-needed salary cap space.

-Jones is the fifth player to be released by the Titans, who had to create space not only before the new league year started Wednesday and to keep outside linebacker Harold Landry and center Ben Jones off the free agent market.
+The receiver is the fifth player the Titans have released trying to clear salary cap space before the new league year started Wednesday and to keep outside linebacker Harold Landry and center Ben Jones off the free agent market.

-Those deals are cap friendly costing the Titans only $8.4 million this season.
-Spotrac.com estimated the Titans with $720,675 of cap space.
+Those two deals are cap friendly, costing the Titans only $8.4 million this season.
+But Spotrac.com estimated the Titans with $720,675 of cap space.
 The Titans still need to upgrade their wide receiving group and find a No. 1 tight end among other needs.